>

 Creating an Index

-First, create an index of the reference sequence using the following command.
+First, build an index of the reference sequences using the following command.

-The `cdna.fasta.gz` file is a transcript FASTA file; for humans, you can use Ensembl's Homo_sapiens.GRCh38.cdna.all.fa.
+The `cdna.fasta.gz` file is a transcript FASTA file.
+For human data, you can use a file such as Homo_sapiens.GRCh38.cdna.all.fa from Ensembl.

-The following files necessary for gene expression quantification are created in the `salmon_index` directory.
+The following files, which are needed for expression quantification, will be created inside the `salmon_index` directory.

 Gene Expression Quantification

 The `validateMappings` option improves mapping sensitivity and specificity.
-Although analysis time increases slightly, it is generally recommended to turn it on.
+While it slightly increases the analysis time, it is generally recommended to enable it.

-The quantification results are saved in `quant.sf` within the `result` directory as shown below.
+The quantification results are stored in the `quant.sf` file inside the output directory, as shown below.

 Preparation for DEG Extraction

-You can output to a CSV file as follows.
+You can export the results to a CSV file as follows.

 RNA-Seq Data Analysis Software